anonymous174174/404brain-not-found/README.md

 ---

-*Built to understand the madness and brilliance behind modern deep learning frameworks.
-Every operation implemented from first principles.* 🎓
+*Built to understand the madness and brilliance behind modern deep learning frameworks.* 🎓